 FOR IMMEDIATE RELEASE

-, the Kern County landscape architect who drafted the improvements discusses the project with community members from Mojave.
+In this Caltrans video, the Kern County landscape architect who drafted the improvements discusses the project with community members from Mojave.

 The Mojave East Park enhancements will include: